jeff-vincent/docker-lite-python/README.md

 # docker-lite-python
 A simple, Python-based Docker interface.
-Requires a local instance of Jenkins.
+Requires a local instance of Docker.

 ## Usage:
 ```